-- Use other Social Media Marketing- Your event, whether an in-person or a virtual networking event, can get a more exposure when you promote it through your blog and other social media channels such as Twitter, Linkedin, and Google+.
+- Use other Social Media Marketing- Your event, whether an in-person or a virtual networking event, can get a more exposure when you promote it through your blog and other social media channels such as Twitter and Linkedin.
 Look closely at all your social networking avenues to see how it can be integrated.

 - Talk about it on your Timeline – There are lots of ways to do promote the event while still providing engaging content on your page as well.
 On your timeline, you can mention/tag the event by proceeding it with the @ sign.
 You can also share things like “Top 10 reasons for attending”, photos, or questions to get people talking.
 Of course, you will also want to promote it on the event’s wall, as well, to keep the people who have been invited updated.

 - Promote with a Facebook Ad: When you create a Facebook event, you can also create a Facebook advertisement that links directly to that event.
 Facebook advertising has some amazing potential because you can get the ad in front of new people.
 Ads can target people based on their location, interests, and even friends.
 For instance, a Facebook ad could be placed in front of “Friends of Friends” with a link that says: [Your Friends Name] is attending.